Crucible-team/crucible-02/Content/Documentation/WickedEngine-Documentation.md

 #### ScriptComponent
 [[Header]](../../WickedEngine/wiScene_Components.h) [[Cpp]](../../WickedEngine/wiScene_Components.cpp)
 ScriptComponent can reference a lua script and run it every frame, while also providing some additional data to script like a local GetEntity() function.
 The script can be written to reference additional component data by using its unique GetEntity() function.
 A ScriptComponent can also call other scripts, which can be used to implement multiple scripts on one entity.

+Each component now keeps its own persistent lua state.
+When the component starts playing, the script is executed once and subsequent frames will reuse the same state.
+If the script defines an `Update()` function, it will be invoked automatically every frame.

+The component exposes helper methods for interacting with the stored state:

+- `OnStart()` &ndash; optional function called automatically the first time the component begins playing.
+- `CallFunction(name, ...)` &ndash; invoke a function inside the script by name with optional arguments.
+- `GetVariable(name)` &ndash; query a numeric global variable from the script.
+- `SetVariable(name, value)` &ndash; set a global variable inside the script state.

 #### Scene
 [[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)